 In December 2023, Cardi B shared via Instagram that she had been "single for a minute," confirming that she and Offset were no longer together.

-Cardi B's second studio album was initially set for release in 2023, but was delayed.
+Cardi B's second studio album was originally set for release in 2023 but was postponed.

 In 2023, Cardi B had a voice role in Baby Shark's Big Movie!

-In late 2023, Cardi B stated she no longer supports Joe Biden for president, citing his spending on wars as the reason.
+In late 2023, Cardi B stated she no longer supports Joe Biden for president, citing his spending on wars.

-On December 31, 2023, Cardi B performed at the Fontainebleau Miami Beach accompanied by DJ Gryffin.
-The performance was aired live for the 2024 edition of Dick Clark's New Year's Rockin' Eve.
+On December 31, 2023, Cardi B performed at the Fontainebleau Miami Beach, accompanied by DJ Gryffin, which aired live for the 2024 edition of Dick Clark's New Year's Rockin' Eve.

-In February 2024, Cardi B starred in NYX Cosmetics' inaugural Super Bowl commercial for Super Bowl LVIII, titled "Lips Only".
+In February 2024, Cardi B starred in NYX Cosmetics' inaugural Super Bowl commercial titled "Lips Only" for Super Bowl LVIII.
+An edited version of the advert was broadcast.

 On March 1, 2024, Cardi B released the promotional single "Like What (Freestyle)" with a music video directed by Offset.
-The song reached the top 40 in the US and became Cardi's 19th top-ten and 11th chart-topper on Hot Rap Songs and Hot Rap Digital Songs.
+It reached the top 40 in the US and became Cardi's 19th top-ten and 11th chart-topper on Hot Rap Songs and Hot Rap Digital Songs.

-As of March 2024, Cardi B's vodka-infused, vegan whipped cream brand Whipshots had sold over five million cans.
+As of March 2024, Cardi B's Whipshots has sold over five million cans.

-As of March 2024, the current status of Cardi B and Offset's marriage became unclear as they were still working together, with Offset having directed a music video for Cardi B.
+As of March 2024, the current status of Cardi B and Offset's marriage became unclear, as they were still working together, with Offset directing a music video for Cardi B.

-On March 22, 2024, Cardi B appeared on "Puntería" with Shakira, the opening track and eighth single of Shakira's twelfth album Las Mujeres Ya No Lloran.
+On March 22, 2024, Cardi B appeared on "Puntería" with Shakira, the opening track of Shakira's album Las Mujeres Ya No Lloran.
 "Puntería" reached number one on the Latin Airplay chart and topped the Latin Pop Airplay chart for nine weeks.

 In May 2024, Cardi B appeared alongside sprinter Sha'Carri Richardson in a commercial for the 2024 Summer Olympics.